VISITORS GUIDE

 But spooky season isn’t just about the thrills.
 Before the sun sets at Kings Island bring the family to Tricks and Treats Fall Fest for Halloween activities including costume contests and trick-or-treat stops.
 Most rides and attractions will be open during the festival, making this a must-add to this season’s bucket list.

 For more family fun, be sure to snag tickets for the LM&M Railroad’s Pumpkin Patch Express in Lebanon.
 The seasonally inspired train ride through the Warren County countryside will include pies, hay mazes and on-board entertainment.
+You can also catch this historic train during Lebanon's Country Applefest.

 With sweater season rapidly approaching, you’ll be falling over your feet to take in all of the autumn fun to be had in Ohio’s Largest Playground this year.
 Grab your favorite pumpkin beverage and let’s play, Ohio!